 Certain employees and related parties that have invested in the Funds do not pay management fees that are charged to outside investors.
-The amount invested by these participants in 2020 totals \$297,169 (2019 - \$191,377).
+The amount invested by these participants in 2021 totals \$622,278; (2020 - \$297,169).
+The amount invested in the fund by these participants is included in liability for redeemable units.